millerhoo/journey4-adwc/workshops/journey4-adwc/LabGuide400.md

     -   Select **Oracle Cloud Storage** as source for the data load

     -   Enter the URL of **channels_error.csv** as the file to load.
-You constructed the URL in STEP 8 Construct the URLs of the Files on Your OCI Object Storage.
+You constructed the URL in data loading lab.
 For example, the URL might look something like:

         https://swiftobjectstorage.us-ashburn-1.oraclecloud.com/v1/dbayard00/ADWCLab/channels_error.csv